-In this month’s commercial law article, Michelle Rule looks at how businesses can retain the rights to computer software developed on their behalf.
+In this month’s commercial law article, we look at how businesses can retain the rights to computer software developed on their behalf.

 I read somewhere an analysis of what lock-down would have been like in 2005 before the launch of smart phones.
 The key point was that it has only been 15 years since no-one had a powerful technology device on their person most of the time and lock-down would have been a whole lot worse.